silverdreamx/D3Assessment/README.md

 This is the source code for my submission for GovTech's D3 Hiring NodeJS API Assessment.
 There are several ways to get the code up and running for your testing purposes:

 1. Run straight from a hosted server
-2. Run from a Docker container
-3. Run the server locally on your machine
+2. Run the server locally on your machine

 ### 1. Run from hosted server